 One of the main features of the museum is the translucent alabaster stone wall that forms the front of the building.
 Inside, the main entrance opens onto a large atrium that leads to the museum's exhibition rooms.

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
-Refusal of consent may render the relevant functions unavailable.
-You can consent to the use of these technologies by clicking on the "Accept" button.
-By closing this notice, you continue without accepting.
+If you do not give your consent, the relevant features may not be available.
+You can consent to the use of these technologies by clicking the “Accept” button.
+By closing this notice, you are continuing without giving your consent.

-The following panel allows you to express your consent preferences for the tracking technologies we use to provide the features and perform the activities described below.
-For more information about the usefulness and functioning of these tracking tools, please refer to our cookie policy.
-You can review and change your choices at any time.
-Please note that refusing consent for a particular purpose may render the related features unavailable.
+The following panel allows you to set your consent preferences regarding the tracking technologies we use to provide the features and perform the activities described below.
+For further information on the purpose and functioning of these tracking tools, please refer to our cookie policy.
+You can review and change your preferences at any time.
+Please note that refusing consent for a particular purpose may result in the relevant features becoming unavailable.